 When you fly abroad, you can use this card to make purchases without being hit by foreign transaction fees.

-The card comes with an annual fee of $99.
-The balance transfer fee is either 3 percent of the transfer amount or $5, whichever is more.
-Similarly, the cash advance fee is either 5 percent of the cash advance amount or $10, whichever is greater.
-Penalty fees are up to $39 for a late payment or returned payment.
+The card comes with a $99 annual fee.
+The balance transfer fee is either 5 percent of the transfer amount or $5, whichever is more.
+The cash advance fee is either 5 percent of the cash advance amount or $10, whichever is greater.
+Penalty fees are up to $40 for a late payment or returned payment.

 There are no foreign transaction fees with this card.

-The Capital One Venture Rewards Credit Card, for example, offers transferrable miles you can redeem with a wider array of airlines, as well as a few hotel partners.
-For an annual fee of $95, a few dollars shy of the Hawaiian Airlines World Elite’s $99 annual fee, you earn unlimited 2X miles on every dollar spent.
-You can enjoy a one-time bonus of 60,000 miles once you spend $3,000 on purchases within 3 months from account opening, equal to $750 in travel.
+The Capital One Venture Rewards Credit Card offers transferrable miles you can redeem with a wider array of airlines, as well as a few hotel partners.
+For an annual fee of $95, a few dollars shy of the Hawaiian Airlines World Elite’s $99 annual fee, you earn unlimited 2X miles on general spending.
+The Venture Rewards card also offers a one-time bonus of 75,000 miles once you spend $4,000 on purchases within three months from account opening, equal to $750 in travel.
 This intro offer beats out the Hawaiian Airlines card once more, but the required spend for the intro offer is a few thousand dollars higher for a $50 increase in value.
 This difference could be marginal to some, so you may look to other card features to help you choose the best travel card.

-Neither of these cards has foreign transaction fees.
-Depending on what you’re after — no annual fee, flexibility with how you can redeem your miles, a 0 percent introductory purchase APR offer — you may want to consider different travel credit cards before landing on a final decision.
+Depending on what you’re after — no annual fee, flexibility with how you can redeem your miles, a 0 percent introductory purchase APR offer — you may want to consider a few different travel credit cards before landing on a final decision.

-If you’re a frequent flyer, you may want to pair your Hawaiian Airlines World Elite Mastercard with a no-annual-fee travel card such as the VentureOne credit card.
+If you’re a frequent flyer, you may want to pair your Hawaiian Airlines World Elite Mastercard with a no-annual-fee travel card such as the Discover it Miles.
 You could use the miles you’ve accumulated with a general travel credit card to fly with a much larger array of airlines.

 The Hawaiian Airlines World Elite Mastercard is only worth it if you fly Hawaiian Airlines at least once a year, maybe more.
 Since it charges an annual fee, you’ll only see a return if you’re consistently taking advantage of the savings from the checked bag credit and companion discount, or are redeeming enough flights to benefit from this card’s miles rewards structure.